orbit-mvi/orbit-mvi/orbit-core/README.md

     fun simpleExample() = intent {
         anotherApiCall(apiCall()) // just call suspending functions
     }

-    fun strictExample() = orbit {
-        transform { apiCall() }
-            .transform { anotherApiCall(event) } // "event" is the result of the first api call }
 }
 ```

 Transformations change upstream data into a different type.
-Transformers can do
+Transformations
-a simple mapping or do something much more complex like call a backend API or
+can do a simple mapping or something more complex like call a backend API or
-subscribe to a stream of location updates.
+subscribing to a `Flow` of location updates.

-In the [simple syntax](../simple-syntax.md) the transformations are
-simply suspend function calls inlined into the block function.
+In Orbit, the transformations are simply suspend function calls in the block
+function.
+It is your responsibility to ensure you are using the correct
+context for your calls.
+Blocking code in your `intent` block will generally
+cause Orbit's "event loop" to be blocked, effectively preventing processing
+of new intents until that code completes.

 ### Reduction